List of Pokémon video games

-Pokémon (originally "Pocket Monsters") is a series of role-playing video games developed by Game Freak and published by Nintendo and The Pokémon Company.
+Pokémon is a series of role-playing video games developed by Game Freak and published by Nintendo and The Pokémon Company.
 Over the years, a number of spin-off games based on the series have also been developed by multiple companies.
 While the main series consists of RPGs, spin-off games encompass other genres, such as action role-playing, puzzle, fighting, and digital pet games.
-Most Pokémon video games have been developed exclusively for Nintendo handhelds, video game consoles, dating from the Game Boy to the current generation of video game consoles.
+Most Pokémon video games have been developed exclusively for Nintendo handheld and home consoles, dating from the Game Boy to the Nintendo Switch 2.